WAVM/Wavix/docs/TableGen/LangRef.rst

 #.
 The :token:`Body` in the :token:`ObjectBody` is present and is not empty.
 #.
 The :token:`BaseClassList` in the :token:`ObjectBody` is present.

-You can declare an empty class by giving and empty :token:`TemplateArgList` and an empty :token:`ObjectBody`.
+You can declare an empty class by giving an empty :token:`TemplateArgList` and an empty :token:`ObjectBody`.
 This can serve as a restricted form of forward declaration: note that records deriving from the forward-declared class will inherit no fields from it since the record expansion is done